laser-institute/text-mining/01-tidy-text/01-tm-pres-test.md

 Lab 3.1 - Tidy Text & Word Counts
 ========================================================
 author: The LASER Team
-date: April 24, 2021
+date: "April 24, 2021"
-autosize: false
+autosize: true

 Agenda
 ========================================================
 - The Context
 - The Terminology
 - The Literature
 - The Lab

 THE CONTEXT